Boils & Abscesses

 Boils are caused by the Staphylococcus aureus bacteria and can occur anywhere on the body, but are most common in areas with hair follicles or sweat glands.

-If you have a painful skin abscess, consider starting a quick symptom assessment.
+If you have a painful skin abscess, consider starting a quick symptom assessment using our online infection care telemedicine platform.

 What are Boils?